Conamara Theas

 Conamara Theas covers the area from Ros a Mhil, Casla, An Cheathrú Rua, Ceantar na nOileán, Camus, Rosmuc and The Iorras Aithneach peninsula.

-The ferryport for the Aran Islands is in Ros a Mhil.
+The ferry port for the Aran Islands is in Ros a Mhil.

 Casla is the location of the national Irish language station RTÉ Raidio na Gaeltachta.

 An Cheathrú Rua is the biggest village in the area and the location of the Irish language newspaper Foinse.
 There is also the Department of Spoken Irish at the National University of Ireland, Galway which has a centre in the village offering third-level courses to both students and overseas learners.

 The NUIG also has a second educational centre in Carna.